554_IPS

 Emperor Lothair I confirms the immunities enjoyed by the Church of Aquileia and its right to canonically elect their patriarchs.

-The first pact between the Western Roman Empire, represented by Emperor Lothair I, and the Duchy of Venice, represented by Doge Pietro Tradonico, sanctioning mutual aid in campaigns against the Slavs and defining the rights over the use of land as well as the modalities of justice administration.
-This is the first "international" treaty in which Venice partook as an autonomous polity, independent of the Byzantine Empire.
+The first pact between the Venetian neighbors in the Kingdom of Italy, represented by Emperor Lothar I, and the Duchy of Venice, represented by Doge Pietro Tradonico, sanctioning mutual aid in campaigns against the Slavs, defining the rights over the use of land and numerous aspects related to trade as well as the modalities of justice administration.

 Emperor Louis II assumes under his protection the monastery of St. Michael in Diliano and its abbot Felmo, bestowing upon the monastery immunities and the right of free election of its abbots.